-A Cochrane review found paternal cell immunisation, third-party donor leukocytes, trophoblast membranes, and intravenous immunoglobulin provide no significant beneficial effect over placebo in improving the live birth rate 182.
-A recent review found no evidence for the use of lymphocyte immunotherapy 183.
-Moreover, the controversies for the evidence of its effectiveness are present due to several factors: the methodological quality of studies, lack of consensus on laboratory controls, heterogeneity of the study populations, a lack of immune profiling or established parameters and the different treatment protocols 183.
+A Cochrane review found paternal cell immunisation, third-party donor leukocytes, trophoblast membranes, and intravenous immunoglobulin provide no significant beneficial effect over placebo in improving the live birth rate .
+A recent review found no evidence for the use of lymphocyte immunotherapy .
+Moreover, the controversies for the evidence of its effectiveness are present due to several factors: the methodological quality of studies, lack of consensus on laboratory controls, heterogeneity of the study populations, a lack of immune profiling or established parameters and the different treatment protocols .

-Intralipid has only been suggested as a treatment for RM in women with elevated uterine natural killer cells, with a systematic review demonstrating that treatment of the target population (women with RPL or recurrent implantation failure) with intralipid led to an improvement in implantation rate, OR: 2.97, 2.05-4.29), pregnancy rate (OR: 1.64, 1.31-2.04), and livebirth rate (OR: 2.36, 1.75-3.17), with a reduction in miscarriage (OR: 0.2, 0.14-0.30) 184.
-It must be noted however that although this data includes randomised control trials, these are small heterogenous studies and it is not established which women benefit from such treatment or how to optimally diagnose an abnormal endometrial immune profile 184.
+Intralipid has only been suggested as a treatment for RM in women with elevated uterine natural killer cells, with a systematic review demonstrating that treatment of the target population (women with RPL or recurrent implantation failure) with intralipid led to an improvement in implantation rate, OR: 2.97, 2.05-4.29), pregnancy rate (OR: 1.64, 1.31-2.04), and livebirth rate (OR: 2.36, 1.75-3.17), with a reduction in miscarriage (OR: 0.2, 0.14-0.30) .
+It must be noted however that although this data includes randomised control trials, these are small heterogenous studies and it is not established which women benefit from such treatment or how to optimally diagnose an abnormal endometrial immune profile .

-One RCT of etanercept, a TNF-a inhibitor demonstrated increased livebirth rate and fewer miscarriages in the treatment group compared to placebo 185.
-However, this small study is inadequate to recommend such treatment.
+One RCT of etanercept, a TNF-a inhibitor demonstrated increased livebirth rate and fewer miscarriages in the treatment group compared to placebo .
+A further Chinese retrospective study of 120 women also demonstrated an increase in live-birth for women with a history of RM taking certiolizumab and LMWH in a subsequent pregnancy .
+However, these small studies are inadequate to recommend such treatment.
+The side of effects of these medications also include serious maternal and neonatal infection, which must be considered .

-In addition to improving outcomes for women with antiphospholipid syndrome, hydroxychloroquine has been shown to be of benefit in patients with RM and lupus erythematosus ^{186,187}, as well as some types of placental inflammation 188.
-While it appears that hydroxychloroquine may be of benefit to women with RM with autoimmune disease 189, two randomised control trials are underway to determine if hydroxychloroquine improves pregnancy outcomes in women with RM without any autoimmune disease ^{190,191}.
+In addition to improving outcomes for women with antiphospholipid syndrome, hydroxychloroquine has been shown to be of benefit in patients with RM and lupus erythematosus , as well as some types of placental inflammation .
+While it appears that hydroxychloroquine may be of benefit to women with RM with autoimmune disease , two randomised control trials are underway with results anticipated at the end of 2025 to determine if hydroxychloroquine improves pregnancy outcomes in women with RM without any autoimmune disease .

-There are considerable costs associated with immunotherapy and the potential for serious side effects, including transfusion reaction, anaphylactic shock and hepatitis, also demands caution and consideration before prescribing in this cohort ^{35,182}.
+There are considerable costs associated with immunotherapy and the potential for serious side effects, including transfusion reaction, anaphylactic shock and hepatitis, also demands caution and consideration before prescribing in this cohort .